- Mission and values

 The dress code is as follows:

-- Girls can opt to wear plain black shalwar kameez or tunic with a white blouse/shirt with the academy blazer over the top.
+- Girls can opt to wear plain black shalwar kameez or tunic with a white blouse/shirt with the Academy blazer over the top.

-- If socks are visible under trousers, they should also be plain black. (no ankle socks should be worn)
+- If socks are visible under trousers, they should also be plain black.

 - Hijabs, scarves, turbans, crowns and top knots, worn for religious reasons, must be plain black and well secured.
 Please do not use pins to secure any headwear as these can pose a hazard.

 - All facial jewellery or visible body-piercing is inadmissible.
 Plasters cannot be worn to cover piercings.